webpack/webpack-cli/SCAFFOLDING.md

 ## Writing a good scaffold

 Before writing any code, you should analyze your purpose for the scaffold.
 Should it be generalistic?
 Should it be targeted for a library, such as [react](https://facebook.github.io/react/)?
-Furthermore, you should decide if you want to ask users for your scaffold such as **"What is your entry point?"**, or scaffold a boilerplate.
+Furthermore, you should decide if you want to make user interactions in your `addon`, or just scaffold an boilerplate with preconfigured settings.

 ## webpack-addons